INSPIRE-MIF/helpdesk-registry/helpdesk-management/README.md

     transferIssue("Transfer the issue to the correct helpdesk repository")

     %% IS MORE INFO NEEDED?
-    NeedMoreInfo("Is more info needed?")
+    NeedMoreInfo{"Is more info needed?"}

-    %% ISSUE RELATED TO CHANGES IN A ITEM ChangesInDB("Issue related to changes in a item")
+    %% ISSUE RELATED TO CHANGES IN A ITEM [RHOMBUS] rhombusChangesInDB{"Issue related to\nchanges in a item"}

+    %% QUESTIONS FOR
+    labelQuestionsFor("Requires input\n by users and/or the Inspire \nRegistry team")
 ```